 Here’s a little insight into the nature of the problem.
 I shared observations from James Talmage Stevens, aka Doctor Prepper, when he was my guest on DestinySurvival Radio for June 7, 2012.
-He said there’s not as much interest in prepping as there has been in the past.
+He said there wasn’t as much interest in prepping as there has been in the past.

 At this writing self reliance expos might draw a thousand people and maybe 50-100 vendors, but not like much larger expos in the ’70’s and before Y2K.
 I was surprised when he said that most expo attendees are middle aged and upward.
 Young families and single adults aren’t generally going to expos.